Policy on Supporting External Organizations and Conferences

 Types of support

 CSS offers financial incentives for these specific activities:

 - Workshops that are part of the annual CSS conference program: The mechanism for applying for workshop support is to submit a proposal for a workshop at the Annual Meeting of the Cognitive Science Society.
 We encourage you to do this, although your application will be competitive with other applications for a limited number of pre-arranged rooms at the annual meeting host facility, and there is no guarantee that your proposal will be accepted.
 Workshop organizers are reimbursed flat rates for expenses associated with organizing a workshop.
 A budget of $600 is awarded for each half-day and $1200 for each full-day workshop.
-In addition, the Society pays for the costs of room rental, audiovisual equipment, and coffee breaks.
+In addition, the Society pays for the costs of room rental, and audiovisual equipment.
 All workshop attendees, including the organizers, are required to register for the annual conference.
 See the annual conference web page for deadlines and submission details.

 - Co-location of other meetings with the annual CSS conference: CSS may provide administrative support (e.g., the conference support staff might assist with hotel negotiations, registration, badges), possible discounted room rates through our leverage with the conference hotel, or other financial incentives to co-locate with the annual conference.
 The degree of flexibility available to CSS to provide these various forms of support varies from year to year, largely as a function of the specifics of the arrangements with the host facility(ies) for our annual conference.
 In general, the Officers and Board of the CSS will make every attempt possible to facilitate co-location of other meetings with the annual conference.